 From around 1950, there have been numerous devices constructed to test concepts of fusion reactors, most of these devices have used the technique of Magnetic Confinement Fusion (MCF), with a few using Inertial Confinement Fusion (ICF) and other concepts.
 The most successful operational devices have been MCF machines called Tokamaks, a concept which originated in the Soviet Union.
 The website All the World's Tokamaks gives a comprehensive list of all tokamaks, past and present.
 Two tokamaks have actually made fusion energy with deuterium-tritium (D-T) fuel: the Princeton TFTR tokamak in 1993 and the European JET tokamak in 1997.
 In 2010, construction started for the international ITER tokamak, which has expectations to have the first D-T operations after 2035.
 After ITER will come demonstration reactors, called DEMO, capable of producing electricity.

-The confinement of the hot plasma in a Tokamak is achieved with complex magnetic fields which in most recent devices are produced by superconducting coils.
+The confinement of the hot plasma in a tokamak is achieved with complex magnetic fields which in some recent devices are produced by superconducting coils.
 The confinement is achieved with two main magnetic fields, a toroidal magnetic field (Bt) and a poloidal magnetic field (Bp) plus an electric field induced by a further solenoidal magnetic field.
 The ions and electrons of the plasma, then follow the helical magnetic field lines and are trapped in the torus inside a vacuum vessel.

 |Toroidal coils generate a|